nzaillian/credit_card_icons/README.md

 # Credit Card icons

-Credit Card icons for Rails 3.
+**Note: this project fixes the [credit\_card\_icons gem](https://github.com/kristianmandrup/credit_card_icons) for the Rails 4/5+ asset pipeline.**

-This gem is a Rails 3 engine and includes a host of asset files including standalone image sets (icons), CSS sprites and stylesheets for the CSS sprites.
+This gem is a Rails engine and includes a host of asset files including standalone image sets (icons), CSS sprites and stylesheets for the CSS sprites.

 ## Usage

 In `Gemfile`.

-`gem 'credit_card_icons'`
+`gem 'credit_card_icons', git: 'https://github.com/nzaillian/credit_card_icons.git'`

 Install via bundler:

 `bundle`

-Include the stylesheet(s) of choice in your Rails 3 stylesheets application manifest file, fx `application.css` or similar:
+Include the stylesheet(s) of choice in your Rails stylesheets application manifest file, fx `application.css` or similar:

 ```css
 /*